Having more fun than a human being should be allowed to have.

 I mean, it's a really, really tiny crowd.

-And it was uh what day was it?
+And it was, what day was it?

-Uh well, I can't see the it was over the weekend.
+It was over the weekend.

-It was in Pennsylvania, didn't get too far out of Philadelphia.
+Didn't get too far out of Philadelphia.

-It wasn't multiple states, but they didn't draw flies.
+But they didn't draw flies.

-And the veritable proof, don't take my word for it, you haven't heard anything about it.
+And the veritable proof, don't take my word for it.

-And if there had been massive Trump-like crowds with m adoring minions and people cheering, that's all you would have heard.
+And if there had been massive Trump-like crowds with adoring minions and people cheering, that's all you would have heard.

-You would have seen Khan holding up his constitution, ripping Trump cut next to video of crowds going nuts for Hillary and Kane, but they didn't.
+You would have seen Khan holding up his Constitution, ripping Trump, cut next to video of crowds going nuts for Hillary and Kane, but they didn't.

 Crowds do not.